 “Author, journalist, Linda K Wertheimer is an important voice at this time for those of us in education who work for social justice and welcoming school cultures and communities.
 Linda’s voice and particularly her compelling and important book, Faith Ed,Teaching Religion in an Age of Intolerance, provides us with examples of both the challenge of religious intolerance but also the promise of welcoming differences as a way to enrich our ourselves and our school communities.
 Linda has been a critical presence at our forums and workshops.
 She is thoughtful and engaging and provokes us to think deeply about these issues that are so key in these challenging times.” – Fran Colletti, Executive Director, Facing History and Ourselves New England

-Linda gives solo talks; participates in interfaith panel discussions; and conducts training workshops for educators on how to teach about religion & avoid controversy; and frequently gives talks to adult education groups at houses of worship.
+Book Linda now for virtual workshops in the spring of 2021 – and for in-person talks (pandemic permitting) in the summer and beyond.
+Linda gives solo talks as a conference keynoter; participates in interfaith panel discussions; and conducts training workshops for educators on how to teach about religion & avoid controversy; and frequently gives talks to adult education groups at houses of worship.
 She also is available to speak at book clubs.
-In 2015-16, places she spoke at included: Boston College; Merrimack College; Temple Isaiah of Lexington; Sacred Heart Church in Lexington; the Dallas Jewish Community Center; Facing History & Ourselves in Brookline, Mass.; Decatur Book Festival in Georgia and the Boston Book Festival.
-She has spoken at numerous churches and temples.
+In recent years, she has spoken at the Chautauqua Institution, Harvard Divinity School; Northwestern University; Boston College; Merrimack College; the National Council of the Social Studies annual conference; numerous temples and churches; the Dallas Jewish Community Center; Facing History & Ourselves in Brookline, Mass.; Decatur Book Festival in Georgia and the Boston Book Festival.

 Publicity materials available from publicist Caitlin Meyer at Beacon Press at email@example.com.